 Student designated parking lots are identified throughout campus.
-Corbey/Whitby lot (A), SLC row (A), Suites/Fieldhouse (B) and Cimpl Arena lots (C & D) are available for student use during the posted hours.
-No student parking is allowed in the Admissions Visitor Lot (E), the Upper Roncalli Lot (F), the Bede Visitor Lot (G) and the Monastery Lot.
+Lots are designated by student type (e.g., Resident or Off Campus Student) indicated by the parking permit color.
+Students are responsible for adhering to their designated parking lots.
+No student parking is allowed in the SLC Row (B), Admissions Visitor Lot (E), the Upper Roncalli Lot (F), the Bede Visitor Lot (G) and the Monastery Lot.
 Students parking in prohibited lots will face parking fines or tow.
 Repeat offenders may risk escalated fines and an automatic tow.